DLFundamentals/blog/_posts/2026-06-09-tool-use-as-a-path-to-ood-reasoning.md

       <text x="404" y="105" font-family="IBM Plex Mono,monospace" font-size="10" fill="#7a7060" text-anchor="middle">tool synthesis</text>
       <text x="404" y="119" font-family="DM Sans,sans-serif" font-size="9.5" fill="#a09880" text-anchor="middle">extends the reach of reasoning</text>
     </svg>
     <p class="diagram-caption">Fig. 1 — In-distribution reasoning stays inside the dashed neighborhood of the training cloud; out-of-distribution reasoning must reach a target far outside it.
-A synthesized tool (gray arrow) extends how far the model can reliably travel.</p>
+A synthesized tool (gray arrow) can extend how far the model travels reliably.</p>
   </div>

-  <p>The fix is a benchmark in which ignoring either the history or the new data guarantees failure, so that a high score can only mean sustained stepwise reasoning.
-The catch is that full Boolean-circuit recovery is the wrong tool off the shelf: in its usual form you try to recover every term at once from exponentially many examples, and even checking whether an intermediate circuit could yield the final one is super-exponential.
-The paper restricts to a structured subclass where each stage has a unique correct continuation and each candidate can be checked in polynomial time.</p>
+  <p>The fix is a benchmark in which ignoring either the history or the new data guarantees failure, so a high score can only mean sustained stepwise reasoning.
+The catch is that unrestricted Boolean-circuit recovery is the wrong object off the shelf: in its usual form, one tries to recover all terms at once from an enormous example set, and even validating arbitrary intermediate circuits can be intractable.
+The paper therefore restricts to a structured subclass where every stage has a unique correct continuation and every candidate next step can be checked efficiently.</p>

   <hr>

   <h2>Part II — A shortcut-proof benchmark</h2>

   <p>The targets are Boolean functions written in algebraic normal form over GF(2) — XORs of monomials.
-Each input splits into address bits $a$ and payload bits $v$, and the function is a sum of terms, each gated by one address bit and a payload conjunction of fixed degree:</p>
+Each input splits into address bits $a$ and payload bits $v$.
+The function is a sum of terms, where each address bit gates one fixed-degree payload conjunction:</p>

   <div class="math-display">
     <div class="math-label">Target in algebraic normal form</div>
     $$f(a,v)=\bigoplus_{j=1}^{n} a_j\,M_j(v), \qquad M_j(v)=\prod_{i\in S_j} v_i, \qquad |S_j| = d-1$$
   </div>

   <p>An instance fixes an ordered list of supports $(S_1,\dots,S_n)$.
-Reasoning becomes an iterative decoding game: at step $g$ the model is handed the prefix $P_g=(t_1,\dots,t_g)$ already recovered, plus a fresh batch of labeled examples $S_g$, and must name the next monomial $t_{g+1}$.
+Reasoning becomes an iterative decoding game: at step $g$, the model is handed the already-recovered prefix $P_g=(t_1,\dots,t_g)$ plus a fresh batch of labeled examples $S_g$, and must name the next monomial $t_{g+1}$.
 Because the instance commits to an order, there is exactly one correct continuation, so step-success is a clean probability:</p>

   <div class="math-display">
     <div class="math-label">Step-success at depth g</div>
     $$\gamma_g \;:=\; \Pr_{(P_g,\,S_g,\,t_{g+1}),\ \hat t\,\sim\,\pi_\theta(\cdot\,|\,P_g,S_g)}\big[\,\hat t = t_{g+1}\,\big]$$
   </div>

   <p>This is the empirical stand-in for the Diligent Learner's $\gamma$.
-To make sure it measures reasoning rather than shortcut-spotting, the paper separates solvers by what they can see — the full-information <strong>diligent</strong> solver (prefix + data), a <strong>data-only</strong> solver, a <strong>history-only</strong> solver, and a <strong>partial</strong> solver — and engineers the oracle so only the diligent one can win:</p>
+To make sure it measures reasoning rather than shortcut-spotting, the paper separates solvers by what they can see — the full-information <strong>diligent</strong> solver (prefix + data), a <strong>data-only</strong> solver, a <strong>history-only</strong> solver, and a <strong>partial</strong> solver — then engineers the oracle so only the diligent one can succeed reliably:</p>

   <div class="eq-highlight">
     $$\min_g \gamma^{\mathrm{A}}_g \;\ge\; Q \qquad\text{while}\qquad \gamma^{\mathrm{B}}_g,\ \gamma^{\mathrm{C}}_g,\ \gamma^{\mathrm{D}}_g \;\approx\; \frac{1}{\binom{p}{\,d-1}}$$
   </div>

-  <h3>The oracle: history as a cryptographic key</h3>
+  <h3>The oracle: history as a key</h3>

   <p>Here is the mechanism that blocks the shortcuts.
-At step $g$ the oracle turns on the target address bit, zeros out all later ones, flips the prefix address bits like fair coins, and draws a balanced payload.
+At step $g$, the oracle turns on the target address bit, zeros out all later address bits, flips the prefix address bits like fair coins, and draws a nearly balanced payload.
 The resulting label splits cleanly in two:</p>

   <div class="math-display">
     <div class="math-label">Label = prefix mask &oplus; next-term signal</div>
     $$y \;=\; \underbrace{\bigoplus_{j=1}^{g} a_j\,M_j(v)}_{\text{prefix obfuscation mask}} \;\oplus\; \underbrace{M_{g+1}(v)}_{\text{next-term signal}}$$
   </div>

-  <p>The mask is computable from the prefix — so a diligent solver subtracts it and reads the signal.
-To a solver without the prefix, the mask is a high-entropy scrambler.
+  <p>The mask is computable from the prefix, so a diligent solver subtracts it and reads the signal.
+To a solver without the prefix, the same mask behaves like a high-entropy scrambler.
 Its edge over a coin flip from any single example decays geometrically in the number of active prefix bits $m$, which is about $g/2$ at depth $g$:</p>

   <div class="eq-highlight">
     $$\Big|\Pr[\,y = b \mid a,v\,]-\tfrac12\Big| \;=\; \tfrac12\,\big|1-2\rho\big|^{\,m(a)}, \qquad \rho=\frac{\binom{w}{d-1}}{\binom{p}{d-1}}$$
   </div>

-  <p>Three guarantees fall out of this design, and together they pin the difficulty to depth alone.
+  <p>Three guarantees fall out of this design, and together they pin the difficulty to depth.
 Supports are drawn independently, so the prefix says nothing about the next support — <strong>no history-only shortcut</strong>.
 The Hamming weight is tuned so each monomial fires with probability near one-half — <strong>no statistical-leakage shortcut</strong>.
-And the mask drives the data-only Bayes advantage to near zero as depth grows — <strong>no data-only shortcut</strong>.
-The slider below is that last guarantee in motion.</p>
+And the mask drives the data-only Bayes advantage toward zero as depth grows — <strong>no data-only shortcut</strong>.
+The slider below puts that last guarantee in motion.</p>

   <div class="explorer fade-in" id="mask-sim">
     <div class="explorer-header">